gandarain/money_track_app/README.md

 # Moneytory App

 ## Introduction
-This application will help you to manage your income and outcome.Using Room Database to store all the income/outcome data, so you don't need internet connection to using this application, but if you clear the cache or data of this application, all you income/outcome will be gone.
+This application will help you to manage your income and outcome.
+Using Room Database to store all the income/outcome data, so you don't need internet connection to using this application, but if you clear the cache or data of this application, all you income/outcome will be gone.

 ## Technology
 - Kotlin